Belichick passes Halas, Patriots beat Jets 22-17

+Bill Belichick will appreciate reaching another coaching milestone some other time.
+Just getting a win was all that mattered Sunday.

-EAST RUTHERFORD, N.J.
-(WPRI) — Bill Belichick passed George Halas for second place on the NFL’s career coaching victories list and the New England Patriots continued their mastery of the New York Jets by beating them for the 13th straight time, 22-17 on Sunday.
+Belichick passed George Halas for second place on the NFL’s career victories list and the last-place New England Patriots continued their mastery of the surprising New York Jets by beating them for the 13th straight time, 22-17.

+“I’ll have a thought on that when it’s over,” Belichick said of earning his 325th victory.
+“Add ’em up in the end.
+It’s good to come down here and win.
+Happy for our team.
+I appreciate all the great players that have won those games.”

-Devin McCourty had two of the Patriots’ three interceptions of Zach Wilson, Nick Folk kicked five field goals against his former team and Belichick’s bunch slowed the surprising Jets, who had won four in a row.
+Devin McCourty had two of the Patriots’ three interceptions of Zach Wilson.
+Nick Folk kicked five field goals against his former team, and Belichick’s bunch slowed the Jets, who had won four in a row.

-Belichick missed a chance to break a tie with Halas on Monday night, when New England (4-4) lost to Chicago 33-14.
-But he got No. 325, including playoffs, against the Jets and now trails only Don Shula (347).
+Belichick missed a chance to break a tie with Halas on Monday night, when New England (4-4) lost at home to Chicago 33-14.
+But now he trails only Don Shula (347).
 The victory was also Belichick’s 100th in the regular season against AFC East opponents as coach of the Patriots.

+“Everyone’s happy for him,” Folk said.
+“The league’s been around something like 103 years.
+So for that to happen, it’s a big win.”

 The Jets (5-3), who snapped a 12-game skid against AFC East opponents by beating Miami three weeks ago, couldn’t change their fortunes against the Patriots — even while debuting their stealth black alternate helmets.